BLEUROY-HIGHCO/server-config/README.md

 Highco Server config
 ====================

-For vim, look at [stephpy-vim-config](https://github.com/stephpy/vim-config), this is the same config, without:
+For vim, look at [stephpy-vim-config](https://github.com/stephpy/vim-config), this is the same config, but some bundle needs extra binary to works:

-- ACK bundle, which needs ack to be installed
+- ACK -> needs ackbetterthangrep
-- phpcs bundle, which needs PhpCodeSniffer to be installed
+- phpcs -> needs php code sniffer
-- taglist bundle, which needs Exhuberant Ctags to be installed
+- taglist -> needs exhuberant ctags

 ## Config useful